-It is critical that you identify which category your sterilization process falls into, because the review process used by the FDA for each category of sterilization process is different.
+You must identify which category your sterilization process falls into because the review process used by the FDA for each category of the sterilization process is different.
 Traditional sterilization processes have recognized standards that a reviewer can easily compare your validation methods with.

 Non-traditional sterilization methods are becoming more popular for products that are sensitive to degradation caused by high temperature, or exposure to radiation or ethylene oxide.
 However, the FDA has identified non-traditional sterilization processes as being a priority for inspection.
 Therefore, after your product receives 510k clearance, you can expect an FDA inspection sooner than products that use traditional sterilization methods (i.e., 6-12 months instead of 12-24 months).

-The novel, non-traditional sterilization methods require a different 510k clearance process, because the FDA requires an internal consultation from the Infection Control Devices Branch (INCB) prior to issuing 510k clearance.
-A consultation is needed for evaluation of the sterilization process, because reviewers lack sufficient expertise in the field of microbiology and sterilization to evaluate novel sterilization processes.
+The novel, non-traditional sterilization methods require a different 510k clearance process, because the FDA requires an internal consultation from the Infection Control Devices Branch (INCB) before issuing 510k clearance.
+A consultation is needed for evaluation of the sterilization process because reviewers lack sufficient expertise in the field of microbiology and Sterilization to evaluate novel sterilization processes.
 The INCB can also provide a consult for non-traditional sterilization processes, but this is not typically needed if the process is following established ISO Standards for sterilization validation.

-For novel, non-traditional sterilization processes, an INCB consult is required, and it is recommended to consult with the FDA early regarding the use of this type of sterilization process.
-Part of the reason for this early consultation is that a pre-clearance priority inspection is required prior to issuing the 510k.
-The FDA published a draft guidance on this topic in 2008 that can be found at the following webpage – Click Here
+For the novel, non-traditional sterilization processes, and INCB consult is required, and it is recommended to consult with the FDA early regarding the use of this type of sterilization process.
+Part of the reason for this early consultation is that a pre-clearance priority inspection is required before issuing the 510k.
+The FDA published draft guidance on this topic in 2008 that can be found on the following webpage – Click Here.

 The image below shows where the INCB is located within the hierarchy of the FDA’s organization.